FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

      -

-**2 PHASE SEDIMENT VOLUME CONSERVATION.OUT**
+2 PHASE SEDIMENT VOLUME CONSERVATION.OUT

     Summary of the final disposition of the sediment volume.

-**BASE.OUT**
+BASE.OUT

     BASE.OUT is an all-inclusive output file.
     At the beginning of the file, the inflow hydrographs are printed, then the time dependent output data follows.

-    For each specified time output interval, the flow depth, velocity, water sur- face elevation and discharge for either the channel or the floodplain grid elements can be written.
+    For each specified time output interval, the flow depth, velocity, water surface elevation and discharge for either the channel or the floodplain grid elements can be written.

     The outflow from the boundary grid elements is listed at the end of the time interval.

     After the final time output interval, a summary of all the grid elements maximum depths, water surface elevations, velocities and the time of occurrence of the maximum values is printed.

     Finally, a summary table of the inflow, outflow and storage volumes at the end of the file allows the user to review the conservation of mass and the ultimate disposition of all the water and sediment.

     For convenience, this conservation table is also written to a separate output file named SUMMARY.OUT that is more complete.